How Do You Combat Aerosolized Coronavirus Droplets?

 Respiratory droplets are quite larger than airborne or aerosolized particles (microscopic droplets).
 This size difference means respiratory droplets are heavier and don’t travel as far since they fall to the ground quicker.
 Hence the CDC guidelines of six feet or more of space.
 If someone coughs or sneezes in your area, and you are more than six feet away, it’s thought you have a better chance of not inhaling infected particles as they haven’t had a chance to get to you.

-Aerosolized particles on the hand are extremely small--we’re talking smaller than 5 micrometers in size.
+Aerosolized particles on the other hand are extremely small--we are talking smaller than 5 micrometers in size.
 At this size, infected particles can travel much farther than respiratory particles.
 As wind currents and other forces help keep them afloat, the likelihood you inhale one is much greater even though the droplet size is smaller.
 So keeping your distance (particularly indoors) won’t help you as much in the case of a sneeze or even regular breath.